qar/closureapp/README.md

 first, you need to get webpack running by `yarn start`, and then run `yarn run electron`

+## Develop

+When adding a dependency, if it will be used in main process, use `yarn add <PACKAGE>`, otherwise use `yarn add <PACKAGE> -D` to add it to devDependencies.

 ## Distribution

-Use [electron-packager](https://www.npmjs.com/package/electron-packager) to package this app.
+This project use [electron-packager](https://www.npmjs.com/package/electron-packager) to package this app.
+Run `yarn run package`.

 ## This project CAN NOT be done without